numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system_compressor.md

-# Use Case: Solving a Least-Squares Problem with the Sparse Sign Method
+# Solving a Consistent Linear System

 This guide demonstrates how to use the `SparseSign` compression method from the `RLinearAlgebra.jl` package to solve an overdetermined linear system (i.e., a least-squares problem) of the form: